smolyi/MotifNet/README.md

 # MotifNet
 Identify network motifs using FANMOD algorithm, which was developed and published by Sebastian Wernicke and Florian Rasche [https://academic.oup.com/bioinformatics/article/22/9/1152/199945].
+Network motifs are small topological patterns that recur in a network significantly more often than expected by chance.

 The code here is the server-side implementation of the MotifNet web-server [https://netbio.bgu.ac.il/motifnet/#/].